astrosw/quartz/content/_index.md

 ## How to navigate

 The best part about this digital garden is that you can simply move from note to note by clicking on internal links on each page or on the nodes of the interactive graph at the bottom.
-You can also use the search tool at the top to look for pages and keywords.
+You can also use the search tool at the top (or Ctrl + K) to look for pages and keywords.